benedond/safety-critical-scheduling/README.md

 <code>instance_generator.exe --environment environment.json --benchmark-data data.csv | assignment_solver.exe --method reference | schedule_solver.exe --output solution.json </code>

-generates a random problem instance, solves the resource and window assignment separately with the provided solvers and output solution to `solution.json` file.
+generates a random problem instance, solves the resource and window assignment separately with the provided solvers and outputs solution to `solution.json` file.
 Note that for this to work, output of the gurobi solver must be turned off.
 This can be done with the help of `gurobi.env` file present in the working directory with the following content:

 <pre>
 OutputFlag 0